AntoineKoiko/shadcn_dashboard-03_components/README.md

 This is a simple one page App (two to be precise 😊) I made to familiarize me with [`Shadcn/ui`](https://ui.shadcn.com/)

-I split the [`Dashboard-03`](https://ui.shadcn.com/blocks#dashboard-03) example blok into several components, propposing a way to wrap and split some Shadcn/ui components
+I split the [`Dashboard-03`](https://ui.shadcn.com/blocks#dashboard-03) example bloc into several components, propposing a way to wrap and split some Shadcn/ui components.

 --